NRT-Logo"/

 HLT33115 Certificate III in Health Services Assistance (Assisting in nursing work in acute care)

-Gain the knowledge and skills as a Nursing Assistant in a hospital or other health care facility to work with health care professionals in delivering the highest level of care.
+Gain the knowledge and skills to work as a Nursing Assistant in a hospital or other health care facility

 Duration